American college graduate beaten to death in Greece

 He was in Greece working on a photo shoot to launch a new clothing line when the incident took place, his family told CNN affiliate KXAN.

 "Bakari loved spending time with family and friends, traveling, and meeting new people.
 He was a big thinker and enjoyed coming up with new business ventures.
 Bakari was an inspiration to all he met.
-He loved life and lived it to the fullest," the Henderson family said in statement to KXAN.
+He loved life and lived it to the fullest," the Henderson family said in statement to the affiliate.

 University of Arizona President Robert C. Robbins expressed his condolences in a statement.